rutgers/tech-workshops/bootstrap/basics.md

 ## Module 6 - Next Steps

-Now that we've taught you the basics and given you a glimpse at Bootstrap's toolbox, let's take our template and attempt to make your own personal website!
+Now that we've taught you the basics and given you a glimpse at Bootstrap's toolbox, let's take one of our 3 templates and attempt to make your own personal website!

 ## Module - References